AdobeDocs/experience-platform.en/help/destinations/api/batch-destinations.md

 This guide requires a working understanding of the following components of Adobe Experience Platform:

 *   [[!DNL Experience Data Model (XDM) System]](../../xdm/home.md): The standardized framework by which [!DNL Experience Platform] organizes customer experience data.
-*   [[!DNL Catalog Service]](../../catalog/home.md): [!DNL Catalog] is the system of record for data location and lineage within [!DNL Experience Platform].
+*   [[!DNL Segmentation Service]](../../segmentation/api/overview.md): [!DNL Adobe Experience Platform Segmentation Service] allows you to build segments and generate audiences in [!DNL Adobe Experience Platform] from your [!DNL Real-time Customer Profile] data.
 *   [[!DNL Sandboxes]](../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.

 The following sections provide additional information that you will need to know in order to activate data to batch destinations in Platform.

 ### Gather required credentials {#gather-required-credentials}

-To complete the steps in this tutorial, you should have the following credentials ready, depending on the type of destinations that you are connecting and activating segments to.
+To complete the steps in this tutorial, you should have the following credentials ready, depending on the type of destination that you are connecting and activating segments to.

 * For [!DNL Amazon] S3 connections: `accessId`, `secretKey`
 * For SFTP connections: `domain`, `port`, `username`, `password` or `ssh key` (depending on the connection method to the FTP location)